SparkDevNetwork/Slingshot/Slingshot/Readme.txt

-﻿-- Make sure they are updated to 1.6.4 (or above) or 1.7 -- Backup the Customer’s Database
+﻿-- Make sure they are updated to 1.6.4 (or above) or 1.7 -- NOTE: If they are at 1.6.7 or earlier, they will need the 'EntityFramework.Utilities.dll' dll put into their RockWeb/Bin folder
+-- Backup the Customer’s Database
 -- Update Rock > Home / System Settings / System Configuration and set Max Upload File Size to 100MB (if it isn’t already) -- Verify that Rock > Home / General Settings / File Types / ‘Person Image’, has the Storage Type set to what you want.
 Slingshot will use that when importing Photos